-The only downfall is they only go from Pre-K to K up to 5th – 6th grade.
+The only downfall is they only go from Pre-K up to 6th grade.
 So if you have kids older than those going into 6th grade, you are kind of out of luck there.
 But these are great to keep the kids learning all summer long.
 Plus they have fun little outdoor activities to complete as well, with a map and stickers!
-Here’s an example:

 Now onto the activities…

 Frugal Summer Activities for Kids